NASA-Planetary-Science/AmesCAP/tutorial/CAP_lecture.md

 Where `N` is the number in `<<< Simulations >>>` corresponding the the correct path.

+***
 ## Overwrite the free dimensions.

 By default, MarsPlot uses the free dimensions provided in each template (`Ls 0-360` and `Level [Pa/m]` in the example below) to reduce the data for both the `Main Variable` and the `2nd Variable`.
-You can overwrite this behavior by using parenthesis `{}`, containing a list of specific free dimensions separated by semi-colons `;` The free dimensions within the `{}` parenthesis will be the last one selected.
+You can overwrite this behavior by using parenthesis `{}`, containing a list of specific free dimensions separated by semi-colons `;` The free dimensions within the `{}` parenthesis will ultimately be the last one selected.
 In the example below,  `Main Variable` (shaded contours) will use a solar longitude of 270° and a pressure of 10 Pa, but the `2nd Variable` (solid contours) will use the average of solar longitudes between 90° and 180° and a pressure of 50 Pa.

 ```python
 <<<<<<<<<<<<<<| Plot 2D lon X lat = True |>>>>>>>>>>>>>